-If you think travel is something that only happens when you take overseas plane flights, long bus rides or cross-country train trips, you’re missing out on a world of opportunity much closer to home.
+If you think travel is something that only happens when you take overseas flights, long bus rides, or cross-country train trips, you’re missing out on a world of opportunity much closer to home.

-Of course you’re forgiven for associating the idea of traveling exclusively with foreign lands, exotic food and curious dress habits, that is after all, the image handed down to us from the days of Marco Polo, David Livingston and other great explorers and perpetuated by the Travel Channel and countless glossy magazines.
+Of course, you’re forgiven for associating travel exclusively with foreign lands, exotic food, and curious dress habits.
+That is, after all, the image handed down to us from the days of Marco Polo, David Livingston, and other great explorers and perpetuated by the Travel Channel and countless glossy magazines.

 But the truth is, what most of us find compelling about travel is the novelty of it.
-Traveling propels us out of our daily habits and into some totally different mindset where everything, even laundry hanging out to dry, seems revelatory.
+Traveling propels us out of our daily habits and into a different mindset where everything, even laundry hanging out to dry, seems revelatory.

 I’m happy to report that the answer is yes, there is a way to enter that travel mindset without really leaving your proverbial backyard, but it does take a bit more effort than just stepping off a plane somewhere new and letting the novelty wash over you.